Get a review of an anti-social behaviour or hate incident case

 A request to activate an ASB case review can be made if, within the last six months:

-• You have been a victim of a hate crime or incident
+- You have been a victim of a hate incident

-It should also be noted that for an ASB case review request to be considered, you must have reported each incident within one calendar month of it having occurred.
+For an ASB case review request to be considered, you must have reported each incident within one month of it having occurred.